The Problem

 Automated Backups

 Database snapshots: Daily, triggered by scheduled CI-style jobs (monitored — missed jobs alert).
 Full database dump, compressed, encrypted with a store-specific key before transmission.
-Each dump includes a manifest: store identifier, Magento version, database schema hash, row counts by key table.

 Filesystem backups: Weekly, covering app/etc, pub/media, and any store-specific configuration outside version control.
 Incremental where possible to manage storage cost.